 Continuous Automorphism of the Torus (CAT) is a type of mathematical function which returns to the initial state after some number of iterations.
 Figurative description of such a torus function is given in Figure-1.
-There are several CAT map functions defined in the field of mathematics.
-Arnold's, Logistics and Henon CAT maps are the best known ones [3].
-CAT maps are generally called chaotic maps.

 Figure 1.
 Schematic description of a continuous automorphism of the torus